mddanish00/mui-image-alter/README.md

 ### 3. Profit 💰

-_Note: Profits not guaranteed and Material UI v5 is a peer dependency.
+_Note: Profits not guaranteed and Material UI v5 or v6 is a peer dependency.
 If you need to support legacy versions of Material UI, use [`material-ui-image`](https://github.com/TeamWertarbyte/material-ui-image) instead.
 See the [comparison chart](#comparison-with-similar-components) below for more._

 ## Usage Examples